25-28 November 2024

 Participants in this group spend their morning explore NARIT's facilities at Astropark.
 Then, after a quick lunch break they embark on a 2 hours drive to Thailand's highest peak, Doi Inthanon National Park.
 Doi Inthanon National Park is home to diverse fauna and flora, and giant waterfalls that call this cloud forest home.
 Participants will make a refreshing stop at Wachirathan Waterfall where the water condensed onto the cloud forest above coalesce through this exposed rock.

-Wachirathan waterfal & Twin Pagodas (Not part of the tour), Doi Inthanon National Park
+Wachirathan waterfal & Twin Pagodas (Note: The pagoda visit is not part of the excursion), Doi Inthanon National Park

 Also located on this peak is the largest optical eye in the sky, the Thai National Observatory.